KxSystems/docs/docs/wp/disaster-floods/index.md

 From the above results we could predict, with relatively high accuracy, whether an area was likely to flood or not in the next month.
 We could also produce a model to predict if a stream would reach its peak height within 3.5 hours.

 For the monthly models, the future weather predictions played an important role in predicting whether an area would flood or not.
-Accuracy, recall and precision all increased as the weather predictions and gauged information columns were added to the dataset.
-This corresponded with the results from the significant feature tests, with lagged_target information and also the windowed rain values of the current month being the most important features to include.
+Accuracy increased as the weather predictions and gauged information columns were added to the dataset.
+This corresponds with the results from the significant feature tests, where lagged_target information and the windowed rain volumes of the current month were deemed to be the most features for inclusion.
+For the majority of the models, the random forests classifier obtained high accuracy results, however this often coincided with imbalanced precision and recall scores.
+In some scenarios, high precision scores were achieved along with corresponding low recall, indicating that flooding events could be missed.
+Although XGBoosts didn't achieve as high accuracy, the precision and recall scores were much more balanced which is a favourable trait to have in this type of model when predicting complex events such as flooding.

-The opposite was true for the time-peak values, as previous rain and stream gauge information along with the basin characteristics were seen to be the most significant features when predicting these values.
-Including additional information about the future predicted rainfall decreased the accuracy of the results, with the best results being obtained from the model with only past rainfall and basin and soil characteristics being fed into the model.
+The opposite was true for the time to peak models, as previous rain and stream gauge information along with the basin characteristics were deemed to be the most significant features when predicting these values.
+Including additional information about the future predicted rainfall did not improve the accuracy of the results.
+The best results were obtained from the gauged model by the XGBoost classifier.
+Despite this, the perfect forecasts dataset achieved the best balance between the precision and recall of the positive class, compared with the ungauged model that favoured high precision alongside low recall scores.

-Both of these results are likely be physically expected.
-In the case of the monthly prediction, information regarding future forecast was pivotal in whether an area will flood in the next month.
-Whereas in the case of a time to peak value, it would be unlikely that information about rainfall in the next number of days would add to the predictive power of a model.
+Both of these results are to be physically expected.
+In the case of the monthly prediction, information regarding future rainfall information is vital to predicting if an area will flood in the next month.
+Whereas in the case of a time to peak value, it would extremely unlikely that information about rainfall in the days following the peak height being reached would add any predictive power to the model.

-Knowing what features contribute to flood susceptibility and the length of time it takes for a river to reach its peak height, is an important piece of information to extract from the model.
+Knowing the features that contribute to flood susceptibility and the length of time it takes for a river to reach its peak height, are important pieces of information to extract from the model.
 From this, organizations such as USGS can better prepare for flood events and understand how changing climates and placement of impervious surface can affect the likelihood of flooding.

 The best results from the models above were obtained by continuously adjusting the hyper-parameters of the model.
 The unbalanced target data in the monthly model, meant that weighting the classes was an important feature to experiment with.
 This was particularly important when trying to obtain high precision and recall results.
 Between the two models, balance in the recall and precision was better for the XGBoost model.